 3. It's all about the lashes

-If you’ve had to tone down the dark colours on your eyes, compromise with some spectacular lashes instead.
+If you’ve had to tone down the dark colors on your eyes, compromise with some spectacular lashes instead.
 The bride will no doubt be doing the same.
 “False lashes don’t have to be super dramatic,” says Jaksch.
 “More natural-looking strip lashes or single lashes at the outer edges can give definition and intensity without overpowering the rest of your look.”

 Again, be sure to broach the falsies subject before the big day, and bring your own if need be.
 Often wedding makeup artists will charge extra to add lashes, so if you don’t want any awkward silences, get it signed off on beforehand.